Where to Camp in Moab: Best Free Dispersed and Paid Campsites

 Up The Creek Campground offers 15 tent-only sites beside a perennial stream and underneath large cottonwood trees.

-No dogs are allowed at Up The Creek Campground.
+A downside for those who travel with pets is that no dogs are allowed at Up The Creek Campground.

 The campground strives to be as environmentally friendly as possible, utilizing solar power, recycling waste, and implementing efforts to conserve water.